-• A failure to modify configuration settings is not destructive to previously configured settings (previously configured settings are retained).
+A failure to modify configuration settings is not destructive to previously configured settings.
+Previously configured settings are retained.

-If the configuration is successful, then the user-specified values of the configuration settings are persistently stored by the update client and the update client's behavior affected by these settings is consistent with the configured values.
+• If the configuration is successful, the user-specified values of the configuration settings are persistently stored by the update client and the behavior of the update client affected by these settings is consistent with the configured values.

-A Computer User can trigger this use case by use of a Client Management Tool, or
+• A computer user can trigger this use case by use of a client management tool.

-- The Computer User uses the Client Management Tool to provide values for one or more configuration settings. - 2.
-The Client Management Tool communicates with the client (either directly or indirectly, for example by modifying shared state) in order to update its configuration settings with the values specified by the Computer User. - 3.
+- The computer user uses the client management tool to provide values for one or more configuration settings. - 2.
+The client management tool communicates with the client (either directly or indirectly, for example by modifying shared state) in order to update its configuration settings with the values specified by the computer user. - 3.
 Future operations performed by the client behave in ways that are consistent with the configured values.